 How Yoga Can Change Your Habits

 When I first began practicing asana back in 1982, my intention was to regain my natural flexibility.
 Years of hiking, biking and not stretching had tightened me up, and I felt a need to balance my strength.
 I’d always been curious about the mental dimension of yoga, even though I had no idea what it was.
-So I found a hatha yoga class and from my first class, I knew I’d found a home in the calm clarity I felt after class.
+So I found a hatha yoga class and from my first class, I knew I’d found a home.

 Back then I was 26 years old, and not long out of college.
 My college years had not been marked by a quest for clarity.
 They were, instead, all about altering my mind as often and in as many ways as I possibly could.
 It was the ’70s after all, and I was at Indiana University which at the time had the distinction of being the U.S.’s number one party school.
 By 1982, this phase was winding down for me, but my lifestyle was still not entirely healthy.